GameboyTheDev/Custom-Npc-Docs/docs/guide/index.md

 After you click on the green icon you will be prompted to select the rig type of your choice.

 ::: warning
-You cannot change the rig type further on with the plugin.
+You cannot change the rig type further on.
 :::